 The more often you have sex, the better and faster your brain works.
-This is claimed by a recent scientific study conducted at the University of Princeton, according to which sex expands the brain and reinforces its synapses (connections between brain cells).
+At least, this is what a recent scientific study conducted at the University of Princeton claims, according to which sex expands the brain and reinforces its synapses (connections between brain cells).

 Surveys that were conducted until now have shown that our brain functions get “blocked” when we experience stressful and uncomfortable situations.

 Thus, researchers from Princeton wanted to see whether the opposite statement is true: if our brain expands in situations that cause some degree of anxiety but at the same time are enjoyable, such as sexual intercourse.